ivanursul/ivanursul/articles/java/queues.md

 * void clear() - *This method removes all of the elements from this priority queue*
 * int size() - *This method returns the number of elements in this collection*

+Constructors:
+* PriorityQueue() - *Creates a PriorityQueue with the default initial capacity (11) that orders its elements according to their natural ordering*
+* PriorityQueue(Collection<? extends E> c) - *Creates a PriorityQueue containing the elements in the specified collection*
+* PriorityQueue(int initialCapacity) - *Creates a PriorityQueue with the specified initial capacity that orders its elements according to their natural ordering*
+* PriorityQueue(int initialCapacity, Comparator<? super E> comparator) - *Creates a PriorityQueue with the specified initial capacity that orders its elements according to the specified comparator*
+* PriorityQueue(PriorityQueue<? extends E> c) - *Creates a PriorityQueue containing the elements in the specified priority queue*
+* PriorityQueue(SortedSet<? extends E> c) - *Creates a PriorityQueue containing the elements in the specified sorted set*

 ### <a href="#priorityBlockingQueue" name="priorityBlockingQueue"><i class="fa fa-link anchor" aria-hidden="true"></i></a> PriorityBlockingQueue

 *PriorityBlockingQueue<E&#xfeff;>* extends AbstractQueue<E&#xfeff;> Class and implements BlockingQueue<E&#xfeff;> and Serializable Interfaces.
 It represents an unbounded blocking queue and uses the same ordering as PriorityQueue.
 Instead of FIFO order, this queue orders its elements based on their natural ordering.
 Just like thr PriorityQueue, *PriorityBlockingQueue* doesn't permit Null elements and insertion of non-comparable objects.